dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

-However, if you use matchers with more granularity, `expect()` generates a useful descriptive message upon failure, which is passed as an argument to the ExpectException constructor.
+However, if you use matchers with more granularity, `expect()` generates a useful descriptive message upon failure, which is passed as an argument to the TestFailure constructor.
 When using a predicate form like the above,
 `expect()` has no useful information to do this with.
 So in the second case, the description will simply be: